ShirshaDatta/Hadoop-CheatSheet/README.md

 The default DFS block size is 32768 , and therefore it is divided into blocks before storing.
 <img src="assets/gui nametxt.PNG" alt="Logo">

+## Frequently Asked Questions

+<b> 1.
+Why do we format the namenode and not other nodes?</b>
+This is bec

+<b>Now the question arises why do we format it only once?
+What happens if we do it more than once?</b>

+<b>What does the /nn folder store?</b>
+And describe all its files

+<b> 2.
+Client never sends the data to the master node.
+It stores it in the slave node.</b>
+Now lets prove the above statement.

+First time, the client sends some data to the namenode.
+Why so?
+It is because it stores the index

+<b> 3.
+When the client wants to read the data of a particular file.
+It reads from the datanode.</b>

+<b> 4.
+How can we change the default block size?</b>

+<b> 5.
+What is heartbeat interval time and how do we change it?</b>

+<b> What is safemode?</b>

+## Testing
+These commands are even checked in AWS cloud.

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue,